Gruppe Monsun: Axis raw materials

-Joint operations in the Indian Ocean
+Japanese plans

 The former U-511 after being presented to Japan as IJN RO-500.

-The idea of stationing U-boats in Malaya and the East Indies for operations in the Indian Ocean was first proposed by the Japanese in December 1942.
-As no supplies were available at either location, the idea was turned down, although a number of U-boats operated around the Cape of Good Hope at the time.
-A few days after Cappellini reached the East Indies, U-511 became the first U-boat to complete the voyage.
+The Indian Ocean appeared to be a promising area of attack for the German U-boat arm, where the British lacked bases.
+In December 1942 the Japanese had offered the Kriegsmarine the use of bases at Penang and Sabang.
+On 28 December, the Seekriegsleitung (Naval War Command) accepted the Japanese offer but until the defeats in the Atlantic in May 1943 German enthusiasm for such a venture was tepid.
+As no supplies were available at either location, the idea was turned down, although a number of U-boats operated around the Cape of Good Hope.
+A few days after Cappellini reached the East Indies, became the first U-boat to complete the voyage.
 This boat carried the Japanese naval attache Admiral Naokuni Nomura from Berlin to Kure.
-The boat was given to Japan as RO-500; its German crew returned to Penang to provide replacement personnel for the main submarine base being established at a former British seaplane station on the west coast of the Malayan Peninsula.
-A second base was established at Kobe; small repair bases were located at Singapore, Jakarta, and Surabaya.
-As part of the dispersal of U-boat operations following heavy losses in the North Atlantic in early 1943, Wilhelm Dommes was ordered to sail his U-178 from his operating area off South Africa to assume command at Penang.
+The boat was given to Japan as RO-500; its German crew returned to Penang to provide replacement personnel for the main submarine base being established at a former British seaplane station, on the west coast of the Malayan Peninsula.
+A second base was established at Kobe; small repair bases were located at Singapore, Jakarta and Surabaya.
+As part of the dispersal of U-boat operations following the losses in the North Atlantic in early 1943, Wilhelm Dommes was ordered to sail from his operating area off South Africa to assume command at Penang.